snighdhasarali/humanoid_satoshi/README.md

 +0.2⋅pitch

-This acts as a basic whole-body balance controller.
+This forms a simple but effective closed-loop balance controller.

 4. HJB-Inspired Optimal Balance Control

-A simple approximation of a value function is used:
+A value function representing tilt magnitude is defined as:

 𝑉
 =